 Content Outline Women and Ambedkarite Movements 1.
 Dr. Ambedkar's Views on Women 2.
 Mahad Satyagraha, Kala ram Temple Movement Women and the Left Movements 1.
-Women in Working class movement, 2.
-Women in peasant movement - with reference to Tebhaga and Telengana,3.
-Women's organization in Leftist Milieu Module 4 - Women ir the Constituent Assembly Module 4 - Women in Learning Outcomes After learning the module, learners will be able: · After learning the module, learners will be able: 1.
-To know the social profile and contribution of women After learning the module, learners will be able: 1.
+Women in Working class movement, Women in peasant movement - with reference to Tebhaga and Telengana, Women's organization in Leftist Milieu Module 4 - Women in the Constituent Assembly Learning Outcomes After learning the module, learners will be able: 1.
 To know the social profile and contribution of women representatives.
-2. To evaluate the discussion of women representatives in Learning Outcomes After learning the module, learners will be able: 1.
-To know the social profile and contribution of women representatives.
-2. To evaluate the discussion of women representatives in assembly Learning Outcomes After learning the module, learners will be able: 1.
-To know the social profile and contribution of women representatives.
-2. To evaluate the discussion of women representatives in assembly Women in the Constituent Assembly Prominent Women in the Constituent Assembly, their
+2. To evaluate the discussion of women representatives in assembly Content Outline Women in the Constituent Assembly Prominent Women in the Constituent Assembly, their background Women's contribution to debates in the Constituent Assembly& their work on committees,

-- 1. Book reviews - Prepare Films, documentaries reviews To prepare transcript of interviews of Women in INM - 4.
+- 1. Book reviews - 2.
+Prepare Films, documentaries reviews - 3.
+To prepare transcript of interviews of Women in INM - 4.
 Conduct interviews with women associated with Indian National Movement - 5.
 Presentation - 6.
 Research paper on local women engaged in INM - 7.
 Meetings with interview with Women leaders

-- 1. Forbes, G. Cambridge History of India: Women in Modern India.
-New Delhi, Foundation Books, 1996. - 2.
-Lalitha, K et al. We were Making History: Life and Stories of Women in Telangana Peoples' Struggle.
-New Delhi, Kali for Women, 1989. - 3.
-National Conference on Women's Studies.
+1. Forbes, G. Cambridge History of India: Women in Modern India.
+New Delhi, Foundation Books, 1996.

+2. Lalitha, K et al. We were Making History: Life and Stories of Women in Telangana Peoples' Struggle.
+New Delhi, Kali for Women, 1989.

+3. National Conference on Women's Studies.
 The Dynamics of the New Economic Policy.
-Mysore, Centre for Women's Studies, 1993. - 4.
-National Conference on Women's Studies.
+Mysore, Centre for Women's Studies, 1993.

+4. National Conference on Women's Studies.
 Women's Perspective on Public Policy.
-New Delhi, The Indian Association of Women's Studies, 2000. - 5.
-Pardeshi, P. Dr. Babasaheb Ambedkar and the Question of Women's Liberation in India.
-Pune, University of Pune, 1998. - 6.
-Patel, V. Gender Budget: A Case Study of India.
+New Delhi, The Indian Association of Women's Studies, 2000.

+5. Pardeshi, P. Dr. Babasaheb Ambedkar and the Question of Women's Liberation in India.
+Pune, University of Pune, 1998.

+6. Patel, V. Gender Budget: A Case Study of India.
 Mumbai, University of Mumbai, 2003.